 In fact, Google makes at least one update to their algorithm pretty much every day of the year.
 It’s just that some of them are bigger than others.
 The big ones get named (sometimes by Google, sometimes by SEOs) and talked about the most: Panda, Penguin, Pigeon, Possum, Hawk, Fred, RankBrain, Maccabees, Brackets… the list goes on.

-Google knows that more people use their search engine for the organic results, not the paid ads.
+Google knows that when people use their search engine they do so for the organic results, not the paid ads.
 By serving up industry-leading organic results, they keep the majority of the search market on their platform.
-And most importantly, they know that a certain percentage of searchers will, inevitably, click an ad.
+But, of course, they also know that a small percentage of searchers will, inevitably, click an ad.
 And that’s how Google makes money.

 So yes… it’s about making more ad revenue.
 They have shareholders and organic search results don’t make them any money.
 But there will always be enough advertisers willing to buy PPC ads, and the prices of those ads are dictated by market dynamics.
 Each industry has margins that can be achieved and they define how much people are willing to bid for clicks.